Antares-Network/BASM/README.md

 Bungee Automatic Server Manager is a BungeeCord plugin that allows a server owner to allow for private proxied SMP servers to be created and managed by players.

 # Plugin has just entered the planning stages, No release date is yet planned
+- New versions will be released to github following semantic versioning to the [releases tab](https://github.com/Antares-Network/BASM/releases)

 ## Functionality: